MERCURY REFINING, INC.

 What Is the Current Site Status?

 Cleanup at the site was completed in October 2014.
 Currently, long-term quarterly groundwater monitoring and annual ecological monitoring are underway to ensure that the implemented cleanup remedy continues to perform as expected.
 Institutional controls are being developed to restrict the site to industrial use, prevent use of groundwater for drinking water, etc. in accordance with the ROD.
-The first five-year review of the site will be completed on or before June 2019.
+The first five-year review of the site is currently underway.

 Between 2005 and 2016, EPA entered into a total of 13 settlements with 418 potentially responsible parties (PRPs) at the site, which include all of the viable and locatable PRPs.
 Specifically, EPA entered into one ability to pay settlement with the owner and operator of the site, seven de minimis settlements with a total of 317 de minimis parties, two settlements in bankruptcy with two de minimis parties, a settlement agreement and order on consent for the performance of the remedial design (RD) with seven major parties, a unilateral administrative order for performance of the RD with two major parties, and a remedial action judicial consent decree with nine major parties, 19 federal agencies and departments, 42 de minimis parties, and the owner/operator.
 Through these settlements, EPA recovered over $6.5 million of EPA’s response costs and certain future response costs, and secured performance of the work.